( 36 REVIEWS )

 The learning objectives for this course are as follows:

-This course is specifically for employees who work with Leaving Care and is fully CPD accredited.
+This course is specifically for employees who work with Care Leavers and is fully CPD accredited.

 Should you wish to discuss your needs before making a booking, please call 0800 774 7874.